 I contributed to some of the curriculum for HyperIsland and was lucky enough to teach at the amazing Pristina Library in Kosova.

-In 2005 I founded Everythingability, to work with a variety of clients on wildy varied projects, from creating iPhone apps, to improving usability, to marketing using open source tools.
+In 2005 I founded Everythingability, a consultancy that worked with a variety of clients on wildy varied projects, from creating iPhone apps, to improving usability, to marketing using open source tools.
+The "idea" behind the name was that a lot of small changes to "everything" was a more effective to improve a business than a lot of focussed and isolated "something".

 UNIVERSITY OF YORK

-I currently am enjoying working with staff and students in the area of Digital Creativity.
+I currently am totally enjoying working with staff and students in the area of Digital Creativity.
+I am privileged to work in such a fabulous organisation.

-All of the above filled the time whilst my music career has been on permanent hold :-)
+All of the above has filled the time whilst my music career has been on permanent hold due to lack of talent.